klinker24/talon-twitter-holo/README.md

 This is the complete version of the Twitter client that I created for Android.
 It is 100% open source, the only thing that you will have to do plug in is your own API keys.

 I made the majority of this app when I was 19 years old, with one high school java class and half of a college one, and you can tell at some places.
 I know it isn't the prettiest code that you have ever seen, but it works, and it works pretty well!
-So don't judge to hard on the code, it definitely got better over time :)
+So don't judge too hard on the code, it definitely got better over time :)

-As of now, it doesn't have to many comments throughout it, most of it is pretty easy to understand if you just dig for awhile, but as time goes on, I will go through and attempt to comment more of it.
+As of now, it doesn't have too many comments throughout it, most of it is pretty easy to understand if you just dig for awhile, but as time goes on, I will go through and attempt to comment more of it.

 ### What you can use this for ###